coconutpalm/righttypes/README.md

 ```

 In the above code the `T` macro builds a type constructor function that always returns a value: either its input (for type matches) or a `TypeCtorError` for mismatches.

-The `T!` macro behaves like `identity` for type matches, but throws `ex-info` with a `TypeCtorError` inside `ex-data` for type mismatches.
+In contrast, the `T!` macro behaves like `identity` for type matches, but throws `ex-info` with a `TypeCtorError` inside `ex-data` for type mismatches.

 Type mismatch failures bubble up the data structure, so if `Address` fails, `Person` will fail (and `throw`).